RexOps/rexify-website/content/docs/faq/index.md

     };
     ```

-See the linked documentation page for how to use this module with Perl, Python, or other languages.
+See the included documentation of the module about how to use it to run code written in Perl, Python, or other languages.

 ## How can I run a local script on the remote?